-Redemption rights for public stockholders upon completion of our initial business combination of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations described herein.
-The amount in the trust account is initially anticipated to be \$10.20 per public share.
+Redemption rights for public stockholders upon completion of our initial business combination

+We will provide our public stockholders with the opportunity to redeem all or a portion of their public shares upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations described herein.
+The amount in the trust account is initially anticipated to be \$10.00 per public share.
 The per-share amount we will distribute to investors who properly redeem their shares will not be reduced by the deferred underwriting commissions we will pay to the underwriters.
 The redemption rights will include the requirement that a beneficial holder must identify itself in order to validly redeem its shares.
 There will be no redemption rights upon the completion of our initial business combination with respect to our warrants.
 Our sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares held by them and any public shares they may acquire during or after this offering in connection with the completion of our initial business combination or otherwise.